SharePoint sites for highly regulated data

 |Block users when sending files outside the organization||Data Loss Prevention (DLP) policies in Office 365|

-Here is the configuration for a SharePoint Online site.
+Here is an example configuration for a secure SharePoint site.

 This scenario requires that you have already deployed: